bethanyvwatson/racko/README.md

 ```
 Players must indicate their response by typing one of the corresponding valid inputs into the terminal and pressing `enter` or `return`.

-Given the above prompt, for example, a player could skip the rules by typing `0` and `enter`.
+Given the above prompt, for example, a player could skip the rules by typing `n` and pressing `enter`.

 ### Putting it All Together
 Here is an example of what the entire Game Display looks like in the middle of a player's turn: